 Walking through Naples

-The Naples, Vesuvius and Amalfi footpaths tour is full of surprises.
+The Naples and the most beautiful Amalfi footpaths tour is full of surprises.

 Naples: a taste break